pamelatech/ACRminprofile/MinACRProfile-0.1.md

 ## Terminology

+ * __Analogous Term__: A single defined term used to refer to conceptually equivalent concepts in either SAML or OIDC.
+Analogous relationships are defined in the terminology section.
  * __Assertion__: A structured document that binds a set of claims to a subject identifier.
 Analogous to a SAML assertion, OIDC id_token.
 See [SAML§2], [OIDC§2].
  * __Authentication Context__:  A security control applying requirements to the manner in which a given subject is authenticated prior to issuance of a federated assertion.
 In this specifications, authentication contexts are referred to by their class reference (also known as an ACR).
  * __ACR (Authentication Context Class Reference)__:   A unique identifier associated to a given authentication context, defined using the syntax and namespace matching the federated protocol in use.
 In this specification, an ACR and the authentication context control that it refers to are used interchangeably.